 Every time we’d get off the interstate to follow a sign there wouldn’t be a 2nd sign so we couldn’t find a spot to pick up the directions of our guide book.
-We came to a small town called St. Clair and I was determined to find the “giant alert” of the original family of bears from A & W Root beer.
+We came to a small town called St. Clair and I was determined to find the GIANT Alert of the original family of bears from A & W Root beer.

-Anyway, had we been on the interstate we would have whizzed by and not been able to take their photo, but from the frontage road we were able to zoom in and capture a photo of the Papa, Mama, Teen and Baby bear, the A & W Root Beer family.
+Anyway, had we been on the interstate we would have whizzed by and not been able to take their photo.
+From the frontage road though we were able to zoom in and capture a photo of the Papa, Mama, Teen and Baby bear, the A & W Root Beer family.

-We checked on the tour but because it lasted over an hour and was a bit pricey we decided to pass.
-(This is why this trip could take a month because there is so much to see and do!)
-It was pretty cool though because some man back in the 40’s turned the first cave into a ballroom!
+We checked on the tour but because it lasted over an hour, and was a bit pricey, we decided to pass.
+This is why this trip could take a month because there is so much to see and do.
+It was pretty cool though because some man back in the 40’s turned the first cave into a ballroom.
 The massive floor was covered in linoleum and had a stage; and the store and little restaurant were actually in the cave as well.

-We went for a late dinner and then went to WalMart to kill time – which tells you how much we didn’t want to be in the motel room – and it was the first chance we had to buy a case of water.
-By the time we got back to the motel it was 10:00 p.m. and we watched Dave Letterman and attempted to sleep but we mostly just tossed and turned all night.
-It wasn’t scary ugh, but we were not comfortable – there was a serious ick factor going on.
+We went for a late dinner and then went to some big store to kill time, which tells you how much we didn’t want to be in the motel room.
+Plus, it was the first chance we had to buy a case of water.
+By the time we got back to the motel it was 10:00 p.m.
+We watched Dave Letterman and attempted to sleep but we mostly just tossed and turned all night.
+It wasn’t scary, but we were not comfortable – there was a serious ick factor going on.